WilliamZhang20/c-compiler/codegen/README.md

 ### `function.rs`
 Per-function code generation orchestrator and the largest file in the module. `FunctionGenerator` manages stack layout, register-allocation results, variable-to-operand mappings, and alloca buffer tracking.
 Key operations:

-- **`gen_function()`** — runs register allocation, emits the prologue (callee-saved pushes, frame pointer setup, stack reservation), moves parameters from ABI registers to their assigned locations (with cycle detection to avoid overwrites), walks all blocks emitting instructions and terminators, and appends the epilogue.
+- **`gen_function()`** — runs register allocation, emits the prologue (callee-saved pushes, frame pointer setup, stack reservation with a placeholder that is **backpatched** after codegen completes to account for late-created spill slots), moves parameters from ABI registers to their assigned locations (with cycle detection to avoid overwrites), walks all blocks emitting instructions and terminators, and appends the epilogue.
+Stack frame calculation includes space for locals, callee-saved registers, shadow space, and **stack-passed call arguments** (for functions with more than 6 arguments).
 - **`gen_instr()`** — dispatches each IR instruction to the appropriate specialized generator (see below).
 - **`gen_terminator()`** — handles `Ret` (with callee-saved restore), `Br` (unconditional jump), and `CondBr` (test + conditional jump).
 Both branch variants resolve remaining phi copies at block transitions via `resolve_phis()`.
 - **`var_to_op()` / `operand_to_op()`** — translates IR variables and operands to `X86Operand`, consulting register allocation, stack slots, and alloca buffers.